Starrrrr1/GGLFNet/README.md

 # result

-GGLFNet can achieve 83.05% mDSC
+GGLFNet can achieve 83.05% mDSC on Synapse dataset.